Please do not dress this way when entering a Temple or place of worship.

 No see through tops

 No short hot pants or short pants

 No bike Pants

 No mini skirts

 The Reclining Buddha (Wat Pho) is located 700 meters south of The Grand Palace.
-Its a world-renowned 46 meter long gold plated reclining Buddha.
-Its pose is representing entry into complete spiritual enlightenment ending all worldly reincarnations.
+It is a world-renowned 46 meter long gold plated reclining Buddha.
+Its pose represents entry into complete spiritual enlightenment ending all worldly reincarnations.
 Within the surrounding corridor there are 108 bronze bowls representing the 108 auspicious characteristics of The Buddha.
 It is believed dropping coins into these bowls brings wealth and prosperity...